Blog Post

 Findings

-This led to vulnerabilities such as:
+Inconsistent reporting processes led to vulnerabilities such as:

-- Lack of a centralized process to coordinate complaint management, consistent response, documentation, trend-analysis and follow up
+- Lack of a centralized process to coordinate complaint management, consistent response, documentation, trend-analysis and follow-up

 - Inconsistent management of complaints depending on role and employment status